Professional guidance in separation and divorce

 Registered partnership

 The dissolution of a registered partnership closely resembles a divorce.
-Just like in a marriage, important matters such as the division of assets, alimony, and child care need to be arranged.
-If there are no minor children, this can sometimes be done without the intervention of a judge.
+Just like in a marriage, important matters such as the division of assets, alimony, and child care must be arranged.
+If there are no minor children, this can, in some cases, be done without court intervention.

 Our lawyers ensure that the dissolution proceeds carefully and that the agreements are clearly documented.